isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-09-25-post-Soil Amendments.md

 	<li><input type="checkbox" id="accordion1">
 		<label for="accordion1">Cocopeat/Coco Coir</label><div>
 		<img title="Cocopeat and coco coir is made from shredding and processing coconut husks.
 Photo by Jacqueline Chua" src="/images/Horti%20techniques/Soil_Amendment_Cocopeat.jpg">
 		<p><b>Cocopeat or coco coir</b> is a by-product of coconut husks and looks like fine brown particles that can rapidly expand in water.
 It is usually sold in dehydrated blocks that can expand up to 7 times their original volume when placed in water for rehydration.
-Rehydrated coco coir can be mixed into soil as an alternative to compost or peat.
-Coco coir is also much more sterile than compost and can be used for starting seeds.</p>
+Coco coir is also much more sterile than compost and can be used for <a href="/page-index/horticulture-techniques/propagating-by-seed/">starting seeds</a>.</p>
 	</div></li>
 	<li><input type="checkbox" id="accordion2">
 		<label for="accordion2">Coco Fiber</label><div>